When the sh-t hits the fan, you need to stay in control

-Tactical breathing is a way to combat something called an adrenaline dump.
-If you are wondering what adrenaline dump actually is, you have probably experienced it several times in your own life.
+More specifically, this combat breathing technique is used to control an adrenaline dump actually.
+It is something you have probably experienced it several times in your own life.
 It is when a large dose of adrenaline is released throughout the body as a response to a stressful event.

 That stressful event might be a car accident, a physical altercation, a shooting or a personal emotional occurrence where your ‘fight or flight’ mode has been triggered.
-So how do you control that?
-Easy, you run your body through a short series of breathing exercises designed to calm the body and clear the head.
+So how do you control that stress response?
+Simple, you run your body through a short series of breathing exercises designed to calm the body and clear the head.

-US Army Ranger Lieutenant Colonel David Grossman developed what has come to be referred to as ‘square breathing’ in his book On Combat: The Psychology and Physiology of Deadly Conflict in War and Peace.
-Basicaly it works like this:
+US Army Ranger Lieutenant Colonel David Grossman developed what has come to be referred to as ‘square breathing’ in his book On Combat.
+Basically it works like this:

-A very good example of this is in this instructional video below, which teaches you exactly how to do the box breathing exercise:
+A very good example of this is to follow the method in the animation below from Your Daily Breath, which teaches you exactly how to do the box breathing exercise.

 When the body enters a stressful scenario, the body becomes chemically aroused to the point where it can cloud your judgment and often automatically control some of its functions.
 To diffuse this, we can use breathing exercises such as box breathing to keep a clear, logical, head.